Seahawks announce they can have full capacity crowds at Lumen Field this season

 Even without their usual home-field advantage, the Seahawks went 7-1 at Lumen Field last season and won the NFC West title.
 They did, however, lose at home to the rival Rams in their wild-card playoff game.

 The Seahawks are scheduled to open the 2021 season with a road game at Indianapolis on Sept.
-12. Their home opener is Sept.
-19 against Tennessee.
+12. Their first home game — the return of the 12s — is set for Sept.
+19 against the Tennessee Titans.

 The team has not yet announced plans for opening training camp to fans.
 That announcement is expected in mid-July.